Privacy Policy

 • To study customer data as part of our own research when this will not cause harm to your privacy and personal data protection rights

-• To comply with legal rules that apply to us about keeping records or information in which case we will retain your data for a minimum of six years after your account has been terminated or longer depending on domestic laws.
+• To comply with legal rules that apply to us about keeping customer records or information in which case we will retain your data for a minimum of six years after your account has been terminated or longer depending on the laws applicable to us from time to time.

-We may also keep your data if certain laws that Tide is subject to stipulate that we cannot delete it for legal, regulatory or technical reasons.
+We will also keep your data if certain laws that Tide is subject to stipulate that we cannot delete it for legal, regulatory or technical reasons.
+To receive more information about how long we will keep your data for, you can reach out to hello@tide.co.

 Transfer of your data out of the United Kingdom or the European Economic Area

-The personal data that we hold will be stored by Tide in the UK or the European Economic Area (EEA), but may also be transferred to, and stored at, a destination outside the UK or EEA, with and by third parties, when this is necessary for us to provide our products or run our services.
+The personal data that we hold will be stored by Tide in the UK or the European Economic Area (EEA), but will also be transferred to, and stored at, a destination outside the UK or EEA, with and by third parties, when this is necessary for us to provide or run the Tide Products and Services.
 If we do transfer your personal data outside the UK or EEA, we will make sure that it is protected to the same extent as in the UK and EEA.
 We’ll use one of these legal safeguards:

-• Transfer it to a non-UK or non-EEA country with privacy laws that give the same protection as those under the UK or the EEA.
+• Transfer it to a non-UK or non-EEA country with privacy laws that give the same protection as those under the UK or the EEA (has “adequacy” status according to applicable data protection laws).

-• Put in place a contract with the recipient that means they must protect it to the same standards as the UK and EEA.
+• Put in place a contract with the recipient that means they must protect the data to the same standards as in the UK and EEA.

 • Use the standard contractual clauses approved by the EU or UK authorities under EU and UK data protection laws.